Infiloo/Veylora/README.md

 ---

+⚠️ Join our Telegram Group for Updates on the Telegram Bot! [https://t.me/veylorabot](https://t.me/veylorabot)

+---

 ## ⚠️ Feedback
 Hi, a short message from the Veylora Bot Creator.
 It would really help us if you fill out our short Survey to make Veylora Bot better!
 A link to a Google Form here: [Form](https://forms.gle/mvcwL8iQwKsym57v5)